Life Insurance to Ensure Care for Disabled Loved Ones

 Individuals with specials needs, especially children, can often benefit from government assistance if their personal assets are low enough to qualify them for financial assistance.
 If a person with special needs is the beneficiary of a high-value life insurance policy it might be advisable for the policy-owner to consult an attorney to set up a special needs trust.
 A special needs trust is a legal tool that protects the assets of the special needs person without disqualifying him or her from government programs like Medicaid or Supplementary Security Income from the Social Security Administration.

 A special needs trust ensures that your loved one will be taken care of financially, and they’ll also have the right authority figure in charge of the trust to help distribute the money justly.
 Learn more about life insurance beneficiaries and how a trust is a great way to proactively protect your loved ones fiscal future.

 Planning long-term isn’t always easy to think about, but is incredibly important for what is ultimately an unpredictable future.
 The good news is that caregivers can make great use of available, easy-to-acquire planning tools, including life insurance and a special needs trust, to create a long-range financial safety net for disabled loved ones — a safety net that can last for decades or even a lifetime.

 Long-Term Planning ...
 What to Keep in Mind

-When planning support for loved one with special needs, things to consider are:
+Consider these essentials when planning support for loved one with special needs:

 - Medical care/medical insurance